dabeaz/curio/docs/howto.rst

 The ``check_output()`` function takes the same arguments and raises the same exceptions as its standard library counterpart.
-The underlying implementation is built entirely using the async I/O primitives of curio.
+The underlying implementation is built entirely using the async I/O primitives of Curio.
 It's fast and no backing threads are used.